petreleven/learn-Js/LISTS.md

-Got it!
-No code blocks, just the missions.
-Here are the updated Python-based survival challenges for you to solve.

----

 ## 🧟 The Zombie Survival Squad 🧟
 **The Mission:** You start with a list called `squad` that contains `"Me"` and `"Bestie"`.
 A group of three more survivors just ran up to your gate!
 In Python, we don't use `.push()`; we use **`.append()`**.
 Your task is to use the `.append()` method three separate times to add `"Scientist"`, `"Robot"`, and `"Pizza Guy"` to the end of your list.